-1. What does verse 24 call us to consider?
+1 What does verse 24 call us to consider?

-nvestigate
+The white does verse 2 i can as to consider.
 2. What does verse 25 call us to do for each other?

-3. What are all the things mentioned in the previous verses (19-23) that should form the basis of this spurring and encouraging?
+3. What are all the things mentioned in the previous verses (19- 23) that should form the basis of this spurring and encouraging?
 4. How might preparing your testimony play a part in this ministry of encouragement to your brothers and sisters in Christ?
 5. What does this passage remind us should be the focus of how Christians encourage each other?